Roy Chicago: Legacy

 Former members of his band included trumpeter and vocalist Cardinal Rex Jim Lawson, who was of mixed Igbo and Kalabari background.
-Lawson apprenticed with Bobby Benson, Victor Olaiya, and Roy Chicago before striking out on his own with a unique blend of Igbo lyrics sung over Kalabari rhythms.
-Jimi Solanke, the playwright, poet and folk singer, was another singer with his band.
+Lawson also apprenticed with Bobby Benson and Victor Olaiya before his solo career.
+Jimi Solanke, the playwright, poet, and folk singer, was another singer associated with his band.

-The band's recording of his composition "Onile-Gogoro" became one of the most memorable highlife hits of the 1960s.
+The band's recording of his composition "Onile-Gogoro" has become one of the most memorable highlife hits of the 1960s.

-Alaba Pedro, a guitarist from Roy Chicago's band, went on to play with Orlando Julius Aremu Olusanya Ekemode.

-Alaba Pedro joined Roy Chicago in 1961 and stayed with the band until the time of the civil war, when it disbanded in 1969.
+Alaba Pedro, a guitarist from Chicago's band, went on to play with Orlando Julius Aremu Olusanya Ekemode.
+Alaba Pedro joined Chicago in 1961 and stayed with the band until the time of the Nigerian Civil War, when it disbanded in 1969.
 He recalls that "It was a highly disciplined band ...
 The band was versatile and could play almost all types of music, but ... highlife [was] its specialty, which relied more on Nigerian melodies with rhythms rooted in indigenous elements."

-Peter King, one of Nigeria's most famous tenor sax players, started with Roy Chicago's band in Lagos before going to England to study music.
+Peter King, one of Nigeria's most famous tenor saxophonists, began his career with Chicago's band in Lagos before going to England to study music.